Local Food & Flavours

 Bammy

-Caymanians pronounce it as Bawmie.
+Caymanians pronounce it as 'Bawmie'.
 It is usually made from grated cassava that has been wrung of its starch, slightly dried (often in the sun), moistened with a bit of water or other liquid, seasoned with salt and slowly fried in very little oil.
-Looks similar to a potato cake but tastes starchier.
-Not unique to Cayman but happily adopted.
-This was often eaten with Turtle stew or eaten like bread.
-It was not used to wrap and eat food – like in a sandwich.
+Bammy looks similar to a potato cake but tastes starchier.
+It is not unique to Cayman but has been happily adopted.
+The bammy was often eaten with turtle stew or eaten like bread.
+However, it is not used to wrap and eat food – like a sandwich.

 Breadfruit